regvictoram/FlipFlopD/README.md

-# FlipFlopD
+# Laboratory, Computer Architecture 2
+For projects in Architecture II.
+At the moment, we have:
-For a project in Architecture II.
-Uses VHDL for a D-Type Flip-Flop.
+- VHDL for a D-Type Flip-Flop.